xRv9Fk0oQ6Da/fastapi-0003/README.md

 3) When setting up the API I had to link a Github Repo (create one) to the Heroku app (create a new one) __~~then~~__
-  >save, commit and push your edits to your Git Repo.
+  >Save, commit and push your edits to your Git Repo.

 4) Conflicting plugins; JWT and PyJWT can not both exist at the same time; use PyJWT
   >That way you can get Tokens